OGStudio/openscenegraph-cross-platform-examples/05.NodeSelection/README.md

 ## 5.1.
 Input support across platforms

 OpenSceneGraph provides windowing system for desktop (Linux, macOS, Windows) and iOS platforms.
-Input is working there out of the box.
+Input is working out of the box there.

-However, OpenSceneGraph does not have windowing systems for Android and Web (Emscripten), so we need to handle input events ourselves in there.
+However, OpenSceneGraph does not have windowing systems for Android and Web (Emscripten), so we need to handle input events ourselves for these platforms.

 ### 5.1.1.
 Android